| Skogsøy | Webshop | Home | Travel | Gullfjell | Contact |

-This site covers Draugen, Åsgard, Kristin, Njord and, above all, Ormen Lange along with areas in the vicinity including Solsikke and Trænedjupet.
-Ormen Lange is the most recent development in the area and will supply the U.K with a staggering 20% of its gas requirment from 2007.
+This site covers Draugen, Åsgard, Kristin, Njord, Aasta Hansteen and, above all, Ormen Lange along with areas in the vicinity including Solsikke and Trænedjupet.
+Ormen Lange is one of the most recent development in the area and will supply the U.K with a staggering 20% of its gas requirment from 2007.
 For pictures of some of the offshore installations in this area click here.
-Tyrihans is another field currently under development in the area, yet again this will involve only subsea instalaations.
+Tyrihans is another recently developed field.

 Ormen Lange, Åsgard and surrounding areas (map from Norwegian Petroleum Directorate)